The Car Connection Ferrari F12 Berlinetta Overview

-The F12berlinetta's design is both typically Ferrari and completely modern, almost avant garde.
-The dramatic, sculpted bodywork along the side of the car is controversial, drawing both praise and criticism, but above all, a great deal of attention.
-Despite the dramatic detail work, the overall proportions are classic front-engine Ferrari, with a low-slung stance, a long hood, a rearward cabin, and sleek, organic curves.
+Ferrari's F12 Berlinetta's design is both typically Ferrari and completely modern, almost avant-garde.
+The dramatic, sculpted bodywork along the car's flanks has been controversial, drawing both praise and criticism, but above all, a great deal of attention.
+The overall proportions are classic front-engine Ferrari, with a low-slung stance, long hood, a set back passenger compartment, and sleek, organic curves flowing over the wheels.

-As successor to the 599, the F12berlinetta is still a two-plus-two grand touring super sports car, but it differs rather significantly in several respects.
+As successor to the 599, the F12 Berlinetta is similarly a V-12-powered 2+2 grand touring super sports car, but it differs rather significantly in several respects.
 A shorter wheelbase, narrower overall width, and lower ride height make it almost universally smaller.
-Weight distribution is shifter rearward, with 54 percent of the mass riding on the rear axle.
-The F12berlinetta is also lighter than the 599, incorporating a total of 12 different aluminum alloys to tip the scales at just 3,362 pounds, yet increase torsional rigidity compared to the 599 by 20 percent.
+Weight distribution is shifted rearward, with 54 percent of the mass riding on the rear axle.
+The F12 Berlinetta is also lighter than the 599, incorporating a total of 12 different aluminum alloys that help it tip the scales at just 3,362 pounds, while also increasing torsional rigidity compared to the 599 by 20 percent.

-In addition to this technological tour de force of standard specifications, the F12berlinetta can be outfitted in an immense array of exterior colors, interior colors and materials, and other buyer-selected appearance and performance options.
+The F12 Berlinetta can be outfitted in an immense array of exterior colors, interior colors and materials, and other buyer-selected appearance and performance options.
 Ferrari's variety of personalization services, including the Tailor Made program, can realize nearly any desired modification.
-The cost of these services can be high, but then, that's not a problem for most F12berlinetta owners.
-In fact, the first F12berlinetta delivered to U.S. soil sold at auction for a price of $1.125 million--for the benefit of Hurricane Sandy victims.
+The cost of these services can be high, but then, that's not a problem for most F12 Berlinetta owners.
+In fact, the first F12 Berlinetta delivered to U.S. soil sold at auction for a price of $1.125 million—for the benefit of Hurricane Sandy victims.
 The company recently unveiled another special edition F12, this one a tribute to the 1964 Tour de France Automobile-winning 250 GTO, complete with silver paint and cross-bonnet yellow stripe.